Keffin/cerebrum-web/content/posts/hexagonal.md

 hidePagination: true
 ---

-Hexagonal architecture is a pattern of building and designing software, which aims to have applications as loosely coupled as possible.
+Hexagonal architecture is a pattern that aims to keep applications as loosely coupled as possible.
-While one might argue about whether it is a bit over-kill or not, I have personally had some quite experiences when building larger projects with it using OOP languages.
+While some might argue that it can be overkill for smaller projects, I’ve personally had good experiences when building larger projects with it in OOP languages.

-While my interpretation might differ a bit from other resources you might find online, it generally still attempts to follow the basic principles of hexagonal architecture.
+My interpretation may differ slightly from other resources, but it generally follows the basic principles of hexagonal architecture.

-The following below is a folder structure diagram, which displays how I usually go by when building applications with hexagonal design in mind.
+Below is a folder structure diagram that illustrates how I typically organize applications with this design in mind:

 ```sh
 .